golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/using-app-keys.md

 ### Using app-key from environment variable

-There is yet another option, to read the apikey value from the `YAGNA_APPKEY` environemnt variable.
+There is yet another option, to read the `apiKey` value from the `YAGNA_APPKEY` environment variable.
 JS SDK library will read the value of this variable.
 Therefore you do need to specify it inside the script and you can skip the

 ```js
 yagnaOptions: { apiKey: 'insert-your-32-char-app-key-here' }